foliosus/foliosusdotcom/src/index.md

 <h2>Where I want to be</h2>

-<p>I'm excited about working for a company that's trying to make the world a better place: climate tech, healthcare and science are three sectors I'm interested in.
-But, a brief warning about AI &mdash; if you say you're using AI then you probably can't be doing good things for the environment.
-AI consumes energy like it's going out of style.</p>
+<p>I'm excited about working for a company that's trying to make the world a better place: climate tech, healthcare and science/academia are three sectors I'm interested in.</p>

 <p>My ideal role is at the senior or lead level, where I can not only contribute technically but also work on some of the more human and process parts of the team.
 I have extensive process design and facilitation experience, and it's work that I find profoundly satisfying.</p>

+<h2>A note about AI</h2>
+<p>In general, I'm an AI skeptic.
+Although LLMs can be useful tools &mdash; they're great at writing first drafts &mdash;, they don't have any notion of epistemology and are prone to massive hallucinations.
+As I told one of my colleagues, if I had a human teammate who made stuff up as much as ChatGPT I'd be having a conversation with our manager about them.
+LLMs also have very poorly understood security and privacy concerns.
+Once you bypass the hype marketing and look at the research, generalized AI looks impossible.</p>

+<p>In short, I believe that AI is one of many useful tools in my toolbox, but it's not the holy grail the AI companies claim it is.</p>